TsarjoeNGC/Random-Password-Generator/README.md

 ## Contact

-If you have any feedback, please reach out to us at facebook@mail.com
+If you have any feedback, please reach out to me at Joseph Akah